Pilot cluster

 CPU and RAM

-As we say in our recommendations, the following CPU and RAM parameters fit for the pilot cluster:
+As mentioned in recommendations, the following CPU and RAM parameters fit for the pilot cluster:

 • 8 CPU cores;